nylen/resource-store/README.md

 used to store extra data alongside the value generated from the key.
 See [Out-of-Band Data](#out-of-band-data) below for more information.

+The generator function can set `extra.expiresAt` (to a millisecond-precision Unix timestamp) to require that a new value be generated for the given key if it is retrieved after a certain date/time.

 ```js
 var ResourceStore = require('resource-store');